cretz/asmble/examples/rust-simple/README.md

 `add_one` is invoked with `25` to return `26`.

-To run it yourself, you need the Gradle wrapper installed (see the root README's "Building and Testing" section, namely `gradle wrapper` in the root w/ latest Gradle) and the latest Rust nightly (i.e. `rustup default nightly`) with the `wasm32-unknown-unknown` target installed (i.e. `rustup target add wasm32-unknown-unknown --toolchain nightly`).
+To run it yourself, you need the Gradle wrapper installed (see the root README's "Building and Testing" section, namely `gradle wrapper` in the root w/ latest Gradle) and the latest Rust nightly (i.e. `rustup default nightly` and `rustup update`) with the `wasm32-unknown-unknown` target installed (i.e.
+`rustup target add wasm32-unknown-unknown --toolchain nightly`).
 Then run the following from the root `asmble` dir:

     gradlew --no-daemon :examples:rust-simple:run